nathangiusti/PySense/Scripts/DataSecurityHierachy/readme.md

 Example:
 - Acme Admins,1,Acme

 This assigns a group called Acme Admins to see all data in the Acme organization.
+It is added at level 1, the company level.

 - Xyz East 1,3, Xyz East 1

 This assigns a group called Xyz East 1 to only see the data for Xyz East 1.
+It is added at level 3, the division level.

 DataSecurityHierarchy.py
 - See the comments in the python script for detailed information